-The UnwrapDateTimeFormat abstract operation gets the underlying DateTimeFormat operation for various methods which implement
+The UnwrapDateTimeFormat abstract operation gets the underlying DateTimeFormat operation for various methods which implement ECMA-402 v1 semantics for supporting initializing existing Intl objects.

-ECMA-402 v1 semantics for supporting initializing existing Intl objects.
+1. Assert: Type(dtf) is Object.

-- If Type(dtf) is Object and dtf does not have an [[initializedDateTimeFormat]] internal slot and ?
-InstanceofOperator(dtf, %DateTimeFormat%) is true, then - If dtf does not have an [[InitializedDateTimeFormat]] internal slot and ?
-InstanceofOperator(dtf, %DateTimeFormat%) is equal true, then - a.
-Let dtf be Get(dtf, Intl.[[FallbackSymbol]]). - If Type(dtf) is not Object or dtf does not have an [[initializedDateTimeFormat]] internal slot, then - a.
+- 2. If dtf does not have an [[InitializedDateTimeFormat]] internal slot and ?
+InstanceofOperator(dtf, %DateTimeFormat%) is true, then - a.
+Let dtf be ?
+Get(dtf, %Intl%.[[FallbackSymbol]]). - If Type(dtf) is not Object or dtf does not have an [[InitializedDateTimeFormat]] internal slot, then a.
 Throw a TypeError exception. - 3.
 Return dtf.